 So, let’s begin our tutorial.
 First, let’s take a look at what feathering actually means in Photoshop.

-Understanding How to Smooth Edges in Photoshop or How to Feather Edges in Photoshop
+How to Smooth Edges or Feather Edges in Photoshop

 In Photoshop, softening the edges is termed “feathering”.
 This is a unique effect that gives a smoother appearance to your designs.
 It can make the transitions in your image look refined and soften a selection.